Robert O. Tyler: Early career

 He received a brevet appointment as a second lieutenant and was assigned to the artillery.
 In the Spring of 1854, he served under Colonel Edward Steptoe and was stationed at the Presidio in San Francisco, California.
 In 1855, he was stationed at Fort Vancouver and Fort Dalles where he fought in the Yakima War.
 He was promoted to First Lieutenant on September 1, 1855.

-Tyler served as an artilleryman in the Utah Territory during the Mormon disputes and was among the U.S. Army officers who signed a petition supporting the reappointment of the controversial Mormon leader Brigham Young as governor.
+Tyler served as an artilleryman in the Utah Territory during the Utah War and was among the U.S. Army officers who signed a petition supporting the reappointment of the controversial Mormon leader Brigham Young as governor.

 In 1858, he fought in the Coeur d'Alene War in the Battle of Four Lakes and the Battle of Spokane Plains.
 In 1859, he served under Thomas W. Sherman at Fort Ridgely in Minnesota.
 He returned East in 1860 and served at Fort Columbus Recruiting Depot in New York until the outbreak of the Civil War.